Skip to main content

 If you click on the link and complete a mortgage with L&C Mortgages, L&C is paid a commission by the lender and will share part of this fee with Which?
 Ltd helping fund our not-for-profit mission.
 We do not allow this relationship to affect our editorial independence.
 Your home or property may be repossessed if you do not keep up repayments on your mortgage.

-Our analysis reveals that some lenders have slipped down the rankings amid rising rates.
+Our analysis reveals that some lenders have slipped down the rankings following rate rises.
 For example, in February HSBC had the joint-second-highest overall score of 97%.
-This month its score has fallen to 91%.
-This means that in March, for a typical borrower, it was £745 more expensive per year than Lloyds.
+However, in April and March it scored 91%.
+This means that in April, for a typical borrower, it was £900 more expensive per year than the cheapest lenders.

 Note: the links take you to our lender review pages, where you can find their latest rates for first-time buyers, home movers and remortgagers.